‘RHOBH’ Lisa Rinna Spotlights Something Very Suspicious About Lisa Vanderpump And The ‘Radar Online’ Story

 Lisa Rinna published a blog for Bravo TV after Tuesday night’s episode of The Real Housewives of Beverly Hills and in it, she shared a very telling photo.

-Rather than typing paragraph after paragraph about what she thought of the new episode, the longtime reality star and mother of two posted a photo of Lisa Vanderpump and her Season 9 tagline, which was very similar to the title of the story she allegedly leaked to Radar Online about Dorit Kemsley’s blog.
+Rather than typing paragraph after paragraph about what she thought of the new episode, the longtime reality star and mother of two posted a photo of Lisa Vanderpump and her Season 9 tagline, as shown on the Bravo website, which was very similar to the title of the story she allegedly leaked to Radar Online about Dorit Kemsley’s blog.

 “You can stab me in the back, but whilst you’re there, kiss my a**,” Vanderpump said in her tagline.